2021-22 LEADERSHIP TEAM

 Climate and SEL Coach, D59, IL

-Lindsey J. Frank is the Regional Director for COSEM Chapters and a districtwide Climate and SEL Coach in Illinois.
-She has developed her coaching role since its creation in 2017 layering wellness approaches that start with the adults and span outward to learners and communities.
-She has taught and supported students ranging from early learning through junior high as a coach, learning behavior specialist, interventionist, and teacher.
-Her master’s degree is in Educational Leadership & Supervision.
-She is a certified yoga, meditation, & mindfulness instructor for adults and children with a focus on trauma-informed approaches.
-She is the author of Big Change, Better You, Beautiful World.
+Lindsey J. Frank, M.Ed. is a well-being coach and she is a districtwide Climate and SEL Coach in Illinois.
+She has developed her district coaching role since its creation in 2017 and has layered wellness approaches that start with the adults that span outward.
+She has taught and supported students ranging from early learning through junior high as an SEL coach, learning behavior specialist, interventionist, and teacher.
+Her master’s degree is in Educational Leadership and Supervision.
+She is a certified yoga, meditation, and mindfulness instructor for adults and children with a healing-centered focus.
+Additionally, Lindsey developed her company The Butterfly Within, LLC for well-being coaching for teachers and leaders, and is the author of Big Change, Better You, Beautiful World.

 Education Consultant and Trainer, New York City, NY